Asymptotics of the radiation field for the massless Dirac-Coulomb system: Introduction

 \subsubsection{Propagation of $\bl$-regularity}

-We prove the propagation of $\bl$-regularity, i.e., microlocalized conormal regularity with respect to the main face $\mf$ starting at the backwards null cone, where by hypothesis the solution is trivial (zero near $\mf$).
+We prove the propagation of $\bl$-regularity, i.e., microlocalized conormal regularity with respect to the main face $\mf$ starting at the backwards null cone, where by hypothesis the solution is trivial (as the solution is zero for $t$ sufficiently negative).
 The aim is to propagate this regularity until we reach the intersection $S_{+}$ of the forward null cone with the boundary of $M$, where the relevant bicharacteristic flow has radial points and so one needs subtler estimates.
 Most of this step is essentially contained in prior work~\cite{BVW15,BVW18}, though the propagation through the singularity of the potential is new; we adapt the argument used by the first author to prove a diffractive theorem for the Dirac--Coulomb system~\cite{BW20} here.
+As the argument is so similar, we leave many of the proofs in this step to an appendix.